Philadelphia Truck Accident Lawyer

 If you and your family have a loved one who was killed in a truck accident, your family may be entitled to seek wrongful death damages.
 These damages include compensation to the deceased individual’s estate for things like hospital and medical expenses for the injuries suffered in the accident, funeral and burial expenses, estate administration expenses, and compensation for conscious pain and suffering the deceased individual endured prior to their death.
 Your family may also be entitled to seek compensation for the lost income and benefits your loved one would have been reasonably expected to contribute to your family’s support, in addition to the loss of your loved one’s society, companionship, comfort, guidance, and household services.

 There are certain exceptions that can delay or “toll” the statute of limitations.
-For example, if an unemancipated minor is injured in a truck accident, the statute of limitations does not begin to start running until he or she turns 18.
+For example, if a minor is injured in a truck accident, the statute of limitations does not begin to start running until he or she turns 18.
 As a result, a minor has until they turn 20 years old to file a lawsuit from a truck accident.

 - Inattentiveness behind the wheel